The title is rather misleading and it could easily result in misunderstandings.

 And that’s how Kafkaesque universe came into being.

-Charles Baudelaire was not just a bad pupil, but also an offender.
+Charles Baudelaire was not simply a bad pupil, but an offender on the side.

 He wrote: “Afterwards…High school in Lyon…beatings, rows with the teachers and the other inmates, severe depression”.